-When the children are little in preschool and kindergarten tracing and copying is a great way to begin for some children.
+When your children are little in preschool and kindergarten, tracing and copying is a great way to begin for some children.
 Some?
 Well, sometimes it is better to simply teach them how to make straight lines and smooth circles.

-I have seen students who were able to write prettily from their first instruction, so be encouraged to show them right the first time.
+I have seen students who were able to write prettily from their first instruction, so be encouraged to show them how to print correctly the first time.
 Don't put undue emphasis on printing practice if practice is not needed.
 Give time for independent practice writing, too.